 Should You Install Crown Molding

-Crown molding is an iconic look for traditional cabinets.
+Yet crown molding is definitely an iconic look for traditional cabinets.
 Without it, wall cabinets are typically left incomplete and need the finished look.
 This applies to kitchens that can afford to have the molding installed.
-Kitchens that have a soffit typically cannot get it due to the restrictions of the depth of the soffit.

 Some might want to have additional storage space over the cabinets for potted plants or ceramic kitchen decorations.
-While this option may solely be decorative, the majority of American-style kitchen cabinets need molding to finish the kitchen aesthetic.
+While this option may be decorative, most American-style kitchen cabinets need molding to finish the kitchen aesthetic.

 What do you think?
 Should kitchens have crown molding in them?